 Day 8: Our final west-coast destination is County Clare, famous for the unique limestone formations of The Burren.
 Top photo locations include Dunguaire Castle, Poulnabrone Dolmen and the celebrated Cliffs of Moher.
-Sunset is prime shooting time for the cliffs, after which we retire to the nearby village of Doolin.
-Our final night is spent in Hotel Doolin, a 4-star boutique hotel famous for the traditional Irish music played each evening in its bar.
+Sunset is prime shooting time for the cliffs, after which we retire to the nearby Ballinalacken Castle Hotel.
+This antique-filled, 4-star hotel is set beside a 15th century castle, just a couple of kilometers from the traditional Irish music venues of Doolin village.

 Payment: The price of this tour is €3,400 is per person, based on two people sharing a room.
 A supplement of €500 applies for single-occupancy rooms.
 An initial, non-refundable deposit of €500 per person is required to secure your place, with the remaining balance due 8 weeks prior to departure.